DSPN/DataStaxDay/README.md

 # DataStax Essentails Day

-Welcome to the 'In One Day' 2 hour training materials

 # About this session
 This session is designed to get your feet wet in the technical goodness of DataStax Enterprise.
 If you're interested in more in depth hands on, email marc.selwan@datastax.com or your existing DataStax account manager.